 Comox United Church is committed to supporting social justice ministries in the local community as well as at national and international levels.

-The overall goal of the Social Justice Group is “To promote and encourage Social Justice and Service by fostering a spirit of Outreach in the congregation, supporting ongoing programs, and responding creatively to perceived and emerging needs.”
-The Social Justice Group coordinates a weekly “Minute for Ministry” in the worship service, maintains bulletin board displays of topical issues (e.g. Palestinian situation, climate change issues, aboriginal issues, current disaster appeals from UCC), and hosts a Fair Trade table each Sunday, selling coffee, tea, chocolate, and olive oil.
+The overall goal of the Social Justice Group is “To promote and encourage Social Justice and Service by fostering a spirit of Outreach in the congregation, supporting ongoing programmes, and responding creatively to perceived and emerging needs.”
+The Group provides education for the congregation regarding social justice and service initiatives and programmes, and liaises with the Comox Valley Unitarian Fellowship and other local community groups (such as, Refugee Support groups, the Glacier Grannies, and the Mid-Islanders for Peace and Justice in the Middle East) to enable partnerships and coordination of activities.

+The Group maintains bulletin board displays of topical issues (e.g., Climate change challenges, Indigenous advocacy, and Palestinian issues) and hosts a Fair Trade table each Sunday after the worship service, selling coffee, tea, chocolate, and olive oil.
 Want to know more about the Fair Trade items available?
-Click Here!!
+Click Here!

-St. George's Soup Kitchen and Pantry - money and volunteers are provided to St. George's Pantry in Courtenay.
-Click Here for information about St. George's Pantry
+St. George's Soup Kitchen and Pantry – Contributions of volunteer time and financial support are provided for the lunchtime and pantry services operating out of St. George's United Church in Courtenay.
+Click here for information about St. George's Pantry.

-Used postage stamps: - are collected and given to the Canadian Cancer Society
+· Used postage stamps –given to the Canadian Cancer Society.

 · Clothing bin – distributed to various recipients including the Care-a-Van, the Free Store at St. Peter's Anglican Church in Comox, and the Free Store at Northgate Foursquare Church in Courtenay.